-Full project review documents, including timeline, can be viewed the project website: https://citvofpoulsbo.com/development-regulation-amendments-2/.
+Full project review documents, including timeline, the can be viewed project website: on https://cityofpoulsbo.com/development-regulation-amendments-2/

 HOUSEKEEPING

 Housekeeping amendments are part of the Planning and Economic Development Departments on-going effort to make land use regulations more usable for residents, developers, and City staff by correcting errors, eliminating text ambiguities, codifying internal policies, and reflecting changes in state law.
 The proposed amendments do not involve significant changes to the code.